Sarfraz Nawaz: Battle against match fixing

 When Bob Woolmer was found dead in Jamaica, Sarfraz was quick to suggest that he was murdered, even before the postmortem, linking it to corruption in cricket.
 He subsequently raised concerns about the safety of Pakistani cricketers in West Indies, claiming Woolmer and Inzamam Ul Haq were getting threats from the bookies without naming his sources.
 He requested the involvement of Scotland Yard in the investigations, questioning the credibility of Jamaican police.
 He also alleged that the match Pakistan lost against West Indies in the 2007 Cricket World Cup was fixed.

+Post-retirement

 Political career

 In 1985, Sarfraz left cricket and joined politics.

 He was elected as a member of the Provincial Assembly of the Punjab as an independent candidate in 1985 Pakistani general election.
+Under Nawaz Sharif, he was made the vice chairman of the Punjab Sports Board.

+Later, Sarfraz joined the Pakistan People's Party (PPP) and was appointed as adviser on sports to the then PM Benazir Bhutto.

+In 2011, Sarfraz joined Muttahida Qaumi Movement (MQM), having personally met Altaf Hussain some four years earlier.

+Coaching career

+In 2006, Sarfraz was selected as the bowling coach of the Delhi cricket team ahead of the 2006-2007 Ranji Trophy.